 Pack a sarong.

 Knowing our tour involved quite a bit of traveling, we only packed carry-on bags.
 With limited space, we didn’t want to bring a beach towel.
-I packed a sarong that doubled as a dress and towel on our excursion to Isla Tortuga (read about our excursion to the island here).
-I frequently packed it in my day bag for an emergency towel.
+Stephanie packed a sarong that doubled as a dress and towel on our excursion to Isla Tortuga (read about our excursion to the island here) and visiting the La Fortuna Waterfall.